kayanerobach/kayanerobach.github.io/_posts/2025-02-24-false-discovery.md

-title = {A flexible model for Record Linkage}, author = {Robach, K. and van der Pas, S. L. and van de Wiel, M. A. and Hof, M. H.}, year = {2025}, journal = {Journal of the Royal Statistical Society: Series C}
+title = {A flexible model for Record Linkage}, author = {Robach, K. and van der Pas, S. L. and van de Wiel, M. A. and Hof, M. H.}, year = {2025}, journal = {Journal of the Royal Statistical Society Series C: Applied Statistics}
 }

 <i>Cite the package:</i>